-The most scenic portion of the Waterpocket Fold, found near the Fremont River, is known as Capitol Reef: capitol for the white domes of Navajo Sandstone that resemble capitol building domes, and reef for the rocky cliffs which are a barrier to travel, like a coral reef.
+The easiest to access portion of the Waterpocket Fold, found near the Fremont River, is known as Capitol Reef: capitol for the white domes of Navajo Sandstone that resemble capitol building domes, and reef for the rocky cliffs which are a barrier to travel, like an ocean reef.

-Nearly 10,000 feet of sedimentary strata are found in the Capitol Reef area.
+Nearly 10,000 feet of sedimentary strata were deposited in the Capitol Reef area.
 These rocks range in age from Permian (as old as 270 million years old) to Cretaceous (as young as 80 million years old.)
-The Waterpocket Fold has tilted this geologic layer cake down to the east.
-The older rocks are found in the western part of the park, and the younger rocks are found near the east boundary.
+Because the Waterpocket Fold has tilted this geologic layer cake down to the east, the older rocks are found in the western part of the park, and the younger rocks are found near the east boundary.

 The tilt of the Waterpocket Fold dies out at Thousand Lake Mountain near the northwestern boundary of the park.
 Rock layers in Cathedral Valley have a gentle inclination of three to five degrees to the east and appear nearly horizontal.